sergiosaraiva/rag-chatbot/frontend/README.md

-# RAG Chatbot Frontend
+# Immigration Chatbot Frontend

-A React + TypeScript frontend for the RAG chatbot system.
+A React + TypeScript frontend for the Immigration chatbot system.

 ## Setup and Run